elasticluster/elasticluster/docs/usage.rst

 The ``list-templates`` command
 ------------------------------

-The **list-templates** command print a list of all the available templates defined in the configuration file with a few information for each one of them.
+The **list-templates** command prints a list of all the available templates defined in the configuration file with some information about each one of them.

 Basic usage of the command is::